adwitiyashukla/stockrank/README.md

 LightGBM came out best:

-- Deflated Sharpe **0.623**, against a selection-adjusted threshold of 0.94 for 60 trials
+- Deflated Sharpe 0.623, against a selection-adjusted threshold of 0.94 for 60 trials
 - Bootstrap 95% confidence interval for the Sharpe: [0.29, 1.83], with P(Sharpe <= 0) = 0.003
 - Probability of backtest overfitting 0.029, by CSCV
 - Fama-French six-factor alpha +6.23% a year, t = 1.67 under Newey-West errors, R-squared 0.180
 - Net beta is zero at every rebalance by construction.
 The full-sample regression beta against the index is 0.128, which is leftover estimation error in the rolling betas rather than a deliberate market bet
 - Break-even cost is roughly 55bp per unit of turnover

-### Reading this honestly
+### What the numbers actually say

 The raw numbers look good.
 Sharpe 1.06, a Newey-West t of 2.67, bootstrap probability of a non-positive Sharpe of 0.003, and a low overfitting probability.

 But two things stop me claiming I found something.
-The **deflated Sharpe of 0.623 is below the usual 0.95 bar**, which means once you account for the 60 configurations I tried, my Sharpe sits only a little above what a worthless strategy would be expected to reach just by searching.
+The deflated Sharpe of 0.623 is below the usual 0.95 bar, which means once you account for the 60 configurations I tried, my Sharpe sits only a little above what a worthless strategy would be expected to reach just by searching.
 And the six-factor alpha carries a t-statistic of 1.67, which is not significant, so a good chunk of the return is factor exposure anyone can buy cheaply.

 My conclusion is that price and volume alone carry very little cross-sectional information in US large caps.
 I would rather report that than tune the thing until the number looks impressive, and the whole point of building the statistical machinery was to be able to tell the difference.

 ### A bug that inflated the Sharpe by 4.58x

 Worth writing down because of how it was caught.
 My first backtest engine booked one lump return per 21-day holding period and spread it evenly across the days.
-Every statistic was then computed on that daily series, and LightGBM reported a Sharpe of **4.58** while its information coefficient was 0.013.
+Every statistic was then computed on that daily series, and LightGBM reported a Sharpe of 4.58 while its information coefficient was 0.013.

 Those two numbers cannot both be true, and noticing that is what found the bug.
 Spreading one period return across 21 identical days produces a series with almost no day-to-day variation, so the standard deviation is far too small, but annualising still multiplies by the square root of 252 as if those days were independent.
 The Sharpe gets inflated by roughly the square root of the holding period.
 The square root of 21 is 4.58.
 Dividing the reported 4.58 by 4.58 gives 1.0, which is what the fixed engine produces.